josephcrowell/NBA2K17-Browser/README.md

 3. Click `Build > Build Solution`.

 # Credits
 I *did not create the original program*, [@zeroKilo](https://github.com/zeroKilo) is the original author.
-All I did was add support for NBA2K17 and add new features.
+All I did was add support for NBA2K17, improve and add new features.

 [Go check out his project and show him some love!](https://github.com/zeroKilo/NBA2K16ExplorerWV)